TimIsabella/Gmod-AdvancedMissileExpression/README.md

 ## Lead-Collision Calculation

-By utilizing live target vector and velocity data, a point in space leading a target in a straight line can be calculated in real-time, effectively cutting all corners where possible.
-By also calculating the inertia of the projectile, interception accuracy and reaction time are greatly enhanced while also eliminating target orbit with line of sight due to unmitigated inertia.
+By utilizing live target vector and velocity data, a trajectory can be calculated by to a point in space leading a target in a straight line in real-time, effectively cutting all corners where possible.
+By also calculating the inertia of the projectile, interception accuracy and guidance reaction time are greatly enhanced while also eliminating target orbit which is exhibited with with line of sight guidance due to unmitigated inertia.

 ## Video
 [![Watch the video](https://github.com/TimIsabella/Gmod-AdvancedMissileExpression/blob/main/AME.png)](https://www.youtube.com/watch?v=8GuJDiRmCqA)